Data logger Download field guide Directions for using the 4.0.2 software for volunteers

 - Preserve Pennsylvania’s natural resources and landscapes.

-Data will be recorded every 15 minutes by the data loggers installed in the streams.
+Data will usually be recorded every 30 minutes by the data loggers installed in the streams.
 The data would be downloaded manually and/or transmitted to a centrally located computer a minimum of twice a month.
 Computerized and manual checks of the data would identify values exceeding certain pre-designated threshold limits.
 DEP, local authorities and other interested parties will be alerted if thresholds were exceeded.
 Volunteers will download data, service the equipment and check the data for accuracy.

-- Our local Trout Unlimited has donated a data logger and will be helping with volunteer man hours.
+- Our local Trout Unlimited donated a data logger and will be helping with volunteer man hours.

 How we are doing this?